An intern accused an Idaho Republican of rape. He was warned before about his behavior toward women.

 Now, after less than a year in office, von Ehlinger stands accused of raping a 19-year-old legislative staffer.

-As police conduct a criminal investigation, a separate inquiry by the Ethics committee found probable cause in the intern’s claim — and also revealed a pattern of complaints from women who work in the Idaho Capitol and say von Ehlinger sexually harassed them.
+As police conduct a criminal investigation, a separate inquiry by the ethics committee found probable cause in the intern’s claim — and also revealed a pattern of complaints from women who work in the Idaho Capitol and say von Ehlinger sexually harassed them.

 Von Ehlinger also stands accused of asking a married House clerk on a date and following a lobbyist to the bathroom, according to records released by the Idaho House and reported on by the Idaho Statesman and the Associated Press on Monday.